Chana-T/historic-flooding-in-social-media/README.md

 * [David Li](https://www.linkedin.com/in/davidgnli/)

 ## Executive Summary
 We knew Twitter would provide categorical information related to flood disasters.
-As a way to assess relevant and insightful tweets from unhelpful tweets(i.e. noise), we designated a developed city(Houston, TX) and a developing city(Manila, Philipphines) as our use cases.
+As a way to assess relevant and insightful tweets from unhelpful tweets(i.e. noise), we designated a developed city (Houston, TX) and a developing city (Manila, Philippines) as our use cases.
+Because floods are prevalent in different types of regions, it was important to choose two cities that could reflect this difference in addition to transcend cultural frames of reference.

+After scraping over 30,000+ tweets and taking a close look at how people tweeted during flood disasters, we found that the frequency of tweets was not always directly correlated to the impact of a flood.
+This led us to pursue science-based weather data as an objective viewpoint to analyze alongside user generated tweets.

 By leveraging the cdo_api_py, we scraped official weather information from NOAA.
 We created a flexible function(get_weather) that utilizes several parameters in order to find the needed data.
 Our function allows you to find key weather information on a given region within a given date range.